 Notice how they talk about another great pain point that surely we’ve all suffered in the past, especially if you work in a team.

 Changes have been made in an earlier version of the document and now not all the work is in the same final document.

 Dropbox avoids this nightmare from happening again.21 of the best #Copywriting examples to inspire you. #Marketing #SmallBiz Click To Tweet

 Melissa Ramos is a nutritionist who has created Sexy Food Therapy, a company that offers nutritional plans for women.

-This introduction is excellent because it addresses all the main pain points of her target audience in a casual language.
+This lead is excellent because it addresses all the main pain points of her target audience in casual language.

 She wants to distance herself from that boring nutritionist cliché, who forbids you from eating anything delicious.

 She assures you that she takes these problems seriously and she will help you but she’s not going to make your life miserable.

 Recommended reading The lead: 10 seconds to convince your prospects